-Teachers shall, in addition to their lunch period, receive 225 minutes of planning and preparation per week, with the exception of teachers within the present half-day program, this time shall be in blocks of at least 30 minutes, within the allowable contracted work hours.
-During this time teachers will not be assigned to any other duties.
+Teachers shall, in addition to their lunch period, receive 225 minutes of planning and preparation per week.
+With the exception of teachers teaching within a half- day position, this time shall be in blocks of at least 30 minutes, within the allowable contracted work hours, during which teachers will not be assigned to any other duties.
+If a teacher is required to attend a meeting during their planning time, including but not limited to an IEP meeting, a plan for making up any missed planning time should be collaborated between the administrator and the teacher.
+See options in Appendix I. This plan shall be completed within five (5) workdays of the notification of the reason for teacher's missed planning time.
 Except in the case of an emergency, no teacher will lose his/her planning or preparation time.
-Planning time for the purpose of coordinated and collaborative planning will not exceed 45 minutes per week.
+Planning time for the purpose of coordinated and collaborative planning will not exceed 45 minutes per week and is in addition to the 225 minutes of planning and preparation time.
 The time and day of the weekly PLCs should be coordinated collaboratively with the teachers.
 A final decision about the time and date will be made by consensus.
 In the case of a tie, the building administrator will make the final decision.
-Meetings beyond the contracted work hours will not exceed 120 minutes per month.
-The building administrator may use the time deducted from the two meetings referenced in Article 19:4.1 (b) to balance any missed planning time.
-The planning time for the purpose of coordinated and collaborative planning (PLCs) is in addition to the 225 minutes of planning and preparation time.